 9. Evaluate Family Involvement

 Family support is often a key component of recovery.
-Programs that include and educate family members can enhance the effectiveness of treatment, helping loved ones understand how to provide support and rebuild trust.
+Programs that include and educate family members can enhance treatment effectiveness, helping loved ones understand how to provide support and rebuild trust.

 10. Location and Setting